 There are two ways to get to that point: learning and practicing.
 I can’t help you with the practicing part.
 You just simply need to write … and keep on writing.
 But I can help you with the education part.

-What follows are the nine books from the legends of direct response.
+What follows are the 10 books from the legends of direct response.
 Two are more recent than the others (and Influence is not technically direct response).
 These are the books I would demand you read if teaching a ground-level course on writing for the web since so many principles of direct response copywriting obey the unbreakable law of the web.

 1. Scientific Advertising